 An inside look – immersion classes for Chinese as a second language

 The immersion classes participate in the same annual excursions as the other grade level classes; kindergarten classes visit a nearby nursing home as part of their service learning.
-All classes will visit Chinatown just before Chinese New Year, as part of Social Studies and learning about important festivals.
-Opportunities abound in after school activities including calligraphy, paper cutting, wushu, martial arts classes and even Junior Journalists where students produce their own trilingual magazine in English, Chinese and Spanish.
+Many classes will visit Chinatown just before Chinese New Year, as part of Social Studies and learning about important festivals; and fifth grade students embark on an exciting Immersion Capstone Trip to China.
+Opportunities abound in after school activities including calligraphy, Chinese ink painting, vlogging in Chinese, and Mandarin Model UN in Chinese.

 Hear from a parent: